jamesregis/open-xchange/README.md

 ## Example users and context

-`create-default-context-and-user.sh` should be run to create a `example context and user` with the following default credentials :
+`create-default-context-and-user.sh` should be run to create an `example context and user` with the following default credentials :

 `login: john@example.com` and `password: tototiti001` .